Work Locations: 713 Johnson and outreach / in community and when determined the publicly accessible location, Victoria, BC.

 Skills and Abilities:

-- Ability to establish and maintain respectful rapport.
+- Ability to establish and maintain respectful rapport with participants.

 We encourage applications from, but not limited to, Indigenous persons, persons of colour, persons living with disabilities, persons who use/d illicit drugs, persons with experience of sex work, and persons representing diverse genders and sexualities.